nh-server/switch-guide/docs/extras/autorcm.md

 **If you don't have a BOOT0/1 backup yet...**

-You really want to kill your console, huh?
 If you haven't made a BOOT0/1 backup yet, it is recommended to make one **right now**.
+Please follow the steps below to do so:

 1. Boot into hekate.
 1. Go to `Tools`, and select `Backup eMMC`.